Jill Filipovic

-Jill Nicole Filipovic (born August 3, 1983) is an American author and lawyer.
+Jill Nicole Filipovic (born August 3, 1983) is an American author and attorney.

 Education

 Originally from the Seattle area, Filipovic attended Shorewood High School.
 She earned a Bachelor of Arts in journalism and politics and a minor in gender and sexuality studies from New York University.
-She then earned a Juris Doctor from the New York University School of Law in 2008.
+She earned a Juris Doctor from the New York University School of Law in 2008.

 Career

-Filipovic was hired by Cosmopolitan to write for the cosmopolitan.com blog in April 2014.
-Prior to that, she was a columnist for The Guardian, and, since 2005, a blogger at Feministe, one of the largest feminist blogs.
-She has written articles and essays for The New York Times, The Washington Post, Time, and CNN, and has authored two books: The H-Spot: The Feminist Pursuit of Happiness (2017) and OK Boomer, Let's Talk: How My Generation Got Left Behind (2020).
+Filipovic is a columnist for The Guardian.
+Since 2005, she has been a blogger at Feministe, one of the largest feminist blogs.
+In April 2014, Cosmopolitan hired her to write for its blog.

+She has written opinions and reviews for The New York Times, The Washington Post, Time, and CNN.
+She has written two books: The H-Spot: The Feminist Pursuit of Happiness (2017) and OK Boomer, Let's Talk: How My Generation Got Left Behind (2020).

 Men's rights groups

 Filipovic has been an outspoken critic of the website A Voice for Men.
-Michelle Goldberg, writing in The Washington Post, said she had been "singled out by [men's rights groups]" for her criticism.
-She was also cited in Hate Crimes in Cyberspace as a victim of hate crimes for her feminism.
+Michelle Goldberg, writing in The Washington Post, said she had been "singled out by" men's rights groups for her criticism.
+She was featured in the 2014 book Hate Crimes in Cyberspace due to the harassment she faced for her feminist blog.
 According to Kerryn Goldsworthy, she has been googlebombed by her detractors.

 TSA and civil liberties

 A Transportation Security Administration (TSA) screener was fired after Filipovic blogged about an incident in which a handwritten comment was left in her luggage.
-She later wrote "I would much prefer a look at why 'security' has been used to justify so many intrusions into our civil liberties."
+She later wrote, "I would much prefer a look at why 'security' has been used to justify so many intrusions into our civil liberties."

 Beauty pageants

-Filipovic has written about beauty pageants, saying "the norms that these contests promote are unfortunately not ... obsolete ... we pay lip service to women's rights, but focus more on how good women look in a bathing suit."
+Filipovic has written of beauty pageants that "the norms that these contests promote are unfortunately not...obsolete...We pay lip service to women's rights, but focus more on how good women look in a bathing suit."

 Name changes

-Filipovic's opposition to name change for women who marry, published in The Guardian in 2013 as "Why should married women change their names?
+Filipovic has argued that women should not change their names when they marry.
+A 2013 column for The Guardian, "Why should married women change their names?
 Let men change theirs", was cited as recommended reading on the social construction of gender in Critical Encounters in Secondary English: Teaching Literacy Theory to Adolescents by Deborah Appleman (2014).
-Filipovic married Ty Lohrer McCormick in 2018, and kept her last name upon marriage.
+Filipovic married Ty Lohrer McCormick in 2018, and kept her surname.

 Domestic violence and asylum

 Filipovic has criticized Jeff Sessions' directive to refuse grants of asylum to women fleeing domestic violence.
 She emphasized that women who suffer domestic violence in places where the government refuses to protect them are being persecuted.
 She stated: "Sessions, because of his deep antipathy toward immigrants and his misogynistic worldview that domestic violence is a private family matter, has undercut this promise of safe harbor – and taken a law meant for protection and turned it into a cudgel of sexist cruelty."

-She has also written about how the complete prohibition of abortion in Honduras drives women who are victims of sexual violence to migrate from the country.
+She has also written about how the prohibition of abortion in Honduras drives women who are victims of sexual violence to migrate from the country.